The failure of the Healthcare.gov site has put a spotlight on the value of having well-designed, lightweight, and modern software.

 There is no reason for law firms to hang onto outdated, overly complicated litigation support technology.
 Cloud-based litigation technology requires no IT staff support, never needs upgrades, has no license fees, and asks that you pay for only the software and service you actually use.
 This is why savvy firms have made the switch from ancient, expensive software like Summation and Concordance to modern cloud computing solutions.

-While this is the Nextpoint blog, we’re not just taking about our own eDiscovery, trial, and archiving solutions – there are a number of innovative, cloud-based practice management, time and billing, and other legal-specific solutions in the cloud that don’t require huge investments.
+While this is the Nextpoint blog, we’re not just taking about our own eDiscovery, and case prep solutions – there are a number of innovative, cloud-based practice management, time and billing, and other legal-specific solutions in the cloud that don’t require huge investments.
 Law firm staff will appreciate modern technology that has been designed for modern networks.
 And law firms can keep that staff productive and happy.